ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

   - kubernetes
   - analytics
   - gitlab-runner
-description: Hi everybody, this time i'm going to talk about several lessons learned from optimizing kubernetes workloads.
+description: Hi everybody, this time I'm going to talk about several lessons learned from optimizing kubernetes workloads.
 background: "#bcffde7a"
 ---